 When inviting reviewers to review applications, SAGE will aim to provide at least 4 weeks’ notice.
 Reviewers can decline to participate if the timing does not suit or there are conflicts of interest.

-Institutions can only submit Athena Swan Award applications in March each year.
-If you are interested in becoming an Athena Swan Award reviewer, you will need to be available from mid-April to late July.
+Institutions can only submit Athena Swan Award applications on 31 March and 30 September each year.
 Athena Swan Award reviewers will usually be asked to review 3 to 5 applications in one round.
 Each Athena Swan Award application requires approximately 5 hours to review, including the assessment meeting, making a total commitment of approximately 15–20 hours in an assessment round.

-When you are first accepted as a reviewer, you are required to complete reviewer training, which takes around 5 hours, plus an additional 1-hour session for Chairs.
+When you are first accepted as a reviewer, you will undergo reviewer training, which takes around 5 hours, plus an additional 1-hour session for Chairs.
 The training is a combination of self-paced online modules and live workshops/meetings, which take place online.

 Existing reviewers undergo regular refresher training.